Jesseekoh/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c prints "with proper grammar, but the outcome is a piece of art," 6-size.c prints the size of various types
-100-intel is a script that generates assembly code in intel syntax
+100-intel is a script that generates assembly code in intel syntax 101-quotes.c prints a message to the standard error without print,printf or puts